qcif-training/intro_nlp_lmm_v1.0/episodes/08-conclusion-final-project.md

 ```
 :::::::::::::::::::::::: solution

 The model should provide a relevant answer based on the few-shot examples provided.
-For instance, it might say: “Individuals can combat climate change by reducing their carbon footprint, using less energy, recycling, and supporting eco-friendly policies.”
+For instance, it might say: “Individuals can combat climate change by reducing their carbon footprint, using less energy, recycling, and supporting eco-friendly policies”.

 In this challenge, we used the **distilbert-base-uncased** model from Hugging Face’s transformers library to create a question-answering system.
-Few-shot prompting was employed to give the model context about environmental topics, which helps it generate more accurate answers to user queries.
+Few-shot prompting is employed to give the model context about environmental topics, which helps it generate more accurate answers to user queries.
 The **qa_pipeline** function is used to pass the prompt to the model, which then processes the information and returns an answer to the user’s question.

 This mini-project showcases how LLMs can be fine-tuned to specific fields of interest, providing valuable assistance in answering domain-specific queries.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::